 What's Important to Know?

 Sexually Transmitted Infections (STIs), often referred to as Sexually Transmitted Diseases (STDs), are infections you can get or give someone by having sex while you or your partner has an infection.
 STIs are the same thing as sexually transmitted diseases (STDs).
 Many STIs do not have symptoms.
 You and/or your partner can have an STI and pass it on without knowing it.
 Some STIs can cause organ damage and infertility.
 Having one STI may raise your risk for getting other STIs.
 Some examples of STIs are chlamydia, gonorrhea, syphilis, trichomonas, human immunodeficiency virus (HIV), and human papillomavirus (HPV).
 HPV is the most common STI in the United States and can cause cervical and anal cancer.
-Recently, mpox has been identified as a STI, though it can also spread through other modes such as skin to skin contact, contact with contaminated materials or infected animals.
+Recently, Mpox has been identified as a STI, though it can also spread through other modes such as skin to skin contact.
 If you or your partner have skin sores or blisters, this could be a sign of mpox or another infection.

-You can get STIs from any sexual activity, whether it involves the mouth, anus, vagina, penis, or sex toys.
-Some STIs can pass from a pregnant woman to their baby before or during the baby’s birth.
+You can get STIs from any sexual activity, whether it involves the mouth, anus, vagina, or penis.
+Although the risk is lower, STIs can also be transmitted by shared sex toys.
+If you are pregnant, you can pass on some to your baby before or during your baby’s birth.
 Most STIs can be treated and cured.
 Some cannot be cured but can be managed by taking medicines.
 If you are treated for an STI, your sex partner(s) may also need to be treated to prevent you from being re-infected.

 image of couple holding hands

-The spread of some STIs can be reduced by using new, lubricated latex condoms every time you have sex for the entire sex act and by reducing your number of sex partners.
+The best way to prevent STIs is by using a barrier such as a condom or dental dam.
+You need to use a new, unused lubricated latex condom every time you have sex for the entire sex act.
+But not all types of condoms are effective at reducing the spread of STI.
 For those allergic to latex, polyurethane and polyisoprene condoms offer protection from STIs but may break more easily.
 Lambskin condoms and birth control pills can help prevent pregnancy, but they will not protect you from STIs.
-Research is ongoing and new methods of prevention may become available so talk to your health care team if you are interested.
+Limiting your number of sex partners can also reduce your risk of getting an STI.
+Research is ongoing and new methods of prevention may become available.
+Talk to your health care team if you wish to learn more.

 Vaccines are available through VA that can help prevent you from getting certain STIs.
 These are: